 During an investigation you find the remains of a plastic container in the area of origin of the fire.
-How would you process this evidence inline with the practices and legal requirement of your jurisdiction?
-If you are sending it to a lab for analysis fill out the Forensic Lab Submission form that can be found in the Materials Section of the Hand -in Assignment folder.
-Julie where is it?
+How would you process this evidence in line with the practices and legal requirements of your jurisdiction?
+If you are sending it to a lab for analysis fill out the Forensic Lab Submission form that can be found in the Materials Section of the Hand-in Assignment.